RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/04-NUM.md

 <sup>8</sup> And when thou preparest a bullock [for] a burnt offering, or [for] a sacrifice in performing a vow, or peace offerings unto the LORD:
 <sup>9</sup> Then shall he bring with a bullock a meat offering of three tenth deals of flour mingled with half an hin of oil.
 <sup>10</sup> And thou shalt bring for a drink offering half an hin of wine, [for] an offering made by fire, of a sweet savour unto the LORD.
-<sup>11</sup> Thus shall it be done for one bullock, or for one ram, or for a lamb , or a kid.
+<sup>11</sup> Thus shall it be done for one bullock, or for one ram, or for a lamb, or a kid.
 <sup>12</sup> According to the number that ye shall prepare, so shall ye do to every one according to their number.
 <sup>13</sup> All that are born of the country shall do these things after this manner, in offering an offering made by fire, of a sweet savour unto the LORD.
 <sup>14</sup> And if a stranger sojourn with you, or whosoever [be] among you in your generations, and will offer an offering made by fire, of a sweet savour unto the LORD; as ye do, so he shall do.